 On a national level, the County is home to many high-profile professional sporting events.
 The Bethpage Black Golf Course, located in Bethpage State Park, hosted the U.S. Open in 2002 and 2009, the Barclays Tournament in 2012 and 2016, and the PGA Championship in 2019.
 The course will host the 2024 Ryder Cup.
 Belmont Park, located in Elmont, is home to the Belmont Stakes, part of horse racing's prestigious Triple Crown.
 Belmont Park is also the site where New York Arena Partners is presently constructing a new, \$1.3 billion, 18,000-seat arena to serve as the permanent home for the New York Islanders of the National Hockey League.
-Arena construction is on track for opening in October 2021.
-Under an agreement signed in 2019, the acreage surrounding the NYCB Live: Nassau Veterans Memorial Coliseum, a County-owned venue in Uniondale, is set to be transformed with \$1.5 billion in private sector investment into an innovative live-work-play district, including Northwell Heath's new Center for Health Information Technology and Innovation, creating a medical industry cluster near the Memorial Sloan Kettering Cancer Center, a state-of-the-art outpatient cancer treatment facility which opened in 2019.
+Arena construction is on track for opening in November 2021.
+Under an agreement signed in 2019, the acreage surrounding the NYCB Live: Nassau Veterans Memorial Coliseum, a County-owned venue in Uniondale, is to be transformed with \$1.5 billion in private sector investment into a vibrant live-work-play district, anchored by a new Northwell Health Innovation Center, creating a medical industry cluster near the Memorial Sloan Kettering Cancer Center, a state-of-the-art outpatient cancer treatment facility which opened in 2019.

 The County boasts numerous museums, some of which are County-owned or operated, including the Cradle of Aviation Museum and the Long Island Children's Museum, both in Garden City.
-Historical sites include two County-owned facilities, Old Bethpage Village Restoration, a re-created mid-19thcentury American village, and Cedarmere, home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant, and a designated part of the New York State Underground Railroad Heritage Trail.
+Historical sites include two County-owned facilities, Old Bethpage Village Restoration, a re-created mid-19th-century American village, and Cedarmere, home of 19th-century poet, newspaper editor, abolitionist, and civic leader William Cullen Bryant, and a designated part of the New York State Underground Railroad Heritage Trail.
 The County is also the home of Theodore Roosevelt's estate in Cove Neck, Sagamore Hill, which is a National Historic Site operated by the National Park Service.